devrudra9/randomUserGenerator/README.md

-Beginner Frontend project to test API.
+Beginner Frontend project to test use of APIs.